lootup-team/nestjs-common/README.md

 ## Anonymizing Logs

-This library comes equipped with a built-in anonymizer designed to obfuscate sensitive keys in logs automatically.
-Should you require additional keys to be anonymized, or if you prefer to implement a custom anonymizer, you can easily extend the functionality by providing your own anonymizer or keys to the `configureLogger` handler.
+This library comes equipped with a built-in `anonymizer` designed to obfuscate sensitive keys in logs automatically.
+Should you require additional keys to be obfuscated, or if you prefer to implement a custom `anonymizer`, you can easily extend the functionality by providing your own `anonymizer` or keys to the `configureLogger` handler.

 By leveraging this feature, you can safeguard sensitive information within your logs, ensuring compliance with privacy regulations and bolstering the security of your application's logging system.